ramsey/conventional-commits/.github/PULL_REQUEST_TEMPLATE/Pull_Request_Template.md

 - [ ] I have read the **CONTRIBUTING** document.
 - [ ] I have added tests to cover my changes.
 - [ ] All new and existing tests passed.
-- [ ] I have run `composer br:test:all` locally, and there were no failures or errors.
+- [ ] I have run `composer test` locally, and there were no failures or errors.